lucasgarridog/Functions/README.md

 # Functions
-Python functions that I have created
+Useful Python functions that I have created